 5 Tips for Air Scrubber Maintenance October 10, 2016 – Posted in: Blog, Industrial, Scrubbers – Tags: Maintenance

-Fire-damage restoration is a tough job, and perhaps the toughest aspect is ridding a building or structure of the smell of smoke.
+Fire-damage restoration is a tough job, and perhaps the toughest aspect is riding a building or structure of the smell of smoke.
 Lingering smoke particles can cause respiratory discomfort and health issues for residents or employees of a building long after the fire damage to the structure has been repaired.
 That’s why it’s important for fire-damage restoration professionals to secure an effective air scrubber that features a HEPA filter and can deodorize and clean the air in a fire-affected space.

 When you invest in an air scrubber that can return a space to pre-fire condition, it’s important that you maintain that unit.
 Proper air scrubber maintenance means your unit will operate at its peak potential and that you’ll get the most out of your investment in the equipment.
-To help you in your air scrubber maintenance efforts, here are five tips to get you started:
+To you in your air scrubber maintenance efforts, here are five tips to get you started:

 1. Replace the Filter

-For the best performance, your air scrubber’s filter should be replaced regularly – after each remediation job or every 800 hours of use, whichever comes first.
-Many units feature filter-change indicator lights that help provide a friendly reminder when it’s time for a switch.
+For the performance, your air scrubber’s filter should be replaced regularly – after each remediation job or every 800 hours of use, whichever comes first.
+Many units feature filter-change indicator lights that provide a friendly reminder when it’s time for a switch.
 Make sure the unit is completely dry before you install a new filter, and take the filter change as an opportunity to clean your entire unit in order to prevent cross-contamination.
-If you fail to regularly change your filter, you risk your machine running inefficiently at best and overheating at worst.
+If you fail to regularly change your filter, you risk your machine running inefficiently at and overheating at worst.

 2. Check for Kinks and Bends